deirdresm/RayTracer/README.md

 ### Current Status

-Just finished Chapter 7 (scenes and worlds and cameras).
+Just finished Chapter 8 (shadows).

-About to start Chapter 8, Shadows.
+About to start Chapter 9, Planes.

-## Chapter 8
+## Chapter 8, Shadows

-Let's put some spheres together, shall we?
-Note: these are all spheres, including the three walls.
+Spheres with shadows, oh my!

 ![Scene With Spheres, Shadow Edition](RayTracer/Images/sceneWithSpheres-shadows.png)

-## Chapter 7
+## Chapter 7, Scenes

 Let's put some spheres together, shall we?
 Note: these are all spheres, including the three walls.

 ![Scene With Spheres](RayTracer/Images/sceneWithSpheres.png)

-## Chapter 6
+## Chapter 6, Light and Shading

 Your basic sphere with light and…less light.
 (Shadows are chapter 8.)

 ![First Sphere](RayTracer/Images/sphericalSilhouette.png)

-## Chapter 5
+## Chapter 5, Ray-Sphere Intersections

 This book was basically easy until Chapter 5, because the visualization of the concepts got ahead of me fairly early on.
 What I struggled with at first was why a sphere's intersection with a ray should be a float, not a point.